data-doge/blue-ridge-labs-fellowship-code-sample/deliver-recent-activity-digest.md

-*walkthrough: how customized email notifications are delivered to cobudget users - part 2 / 5*
+*walkthrough: how customized email notifications are delivered to cobudget users - part 2 / 4*

 ### `DeliverRecentActivityDigest#run!`

-when called, goes through every user with active memberships who is due for a delivery, and (1) asks `UserService` to send them customized emails, and (2) schedule their next delivery
+when called, goes through every user with active memberships, and if they are due for a delivery, it (1) asks `UserMailer` to send them a recent activity email, and (2) schedules the next delivery

 ```rb
 class DeliverRecentActivityDigest